seanmiddleditch/descript/README.md

 - [x] Functions
 - [x] External dependency notification
 - [x] Rethink Runtime Host to be a richer extension point for embedding apps
+- [x] Refactor dsEvaluate and dsExpressionCompiler to be public APIs

 Todo:
 - [ ] Global event queue